Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 These are popular for shavers who experience different levels of sensitivity in their skin or have other areas to shave with different aggression needs – like legs or the head.
 See our best adjustable safety razors here.

-Some razors like the Supply razor use an injector system that dates back to the early 20th Century.
+Some razors like the Supply single edge razor use an injector system that dates back to the early 20th Century.
 These don’t use the standard double-edge razor blades but are still an open source classic which means injector blades are quite easy to find.

-A slant razor is an unusual but effective version of the safety razor.
+A slant razor is an unusual but effective version of the double edge safety razor.
 While most of the design is the same, the head twists the blade to make it tighter and angled.
 That means that as you shave the blade hits the hair at an angle with more of a slicing motion.
-A perfect example is the Merkur 37c which is a slant razor variant of the 34c.
+A perfect example is the Merkur 37c which is a slant bar razor variant of the 34c.

 Many people think this means slant razors are more aggressive but actually this isn’t that true.
 Instead the shave feels very efficient and you may well use less pressure overall.